 Ctrl+A in Word and other word processors

 In Microsoft Word and other word processor programs, pressing Ctrl+A selects all of the text in the document.
-If you're working with a document that has multiple pages, this keyboard shortcut will select all text on all pages.
+If you're working with a document that has multiple pages, this keyboard shortcut selects all text on all pages.

 Using Ctrl+A in an Internet browser